Two Frances on one street in "lazy" tyre worker town

 Union leaders at the two plants on the outskirts of Amiens, where riots erupted last August, were friends before a management request to merge the plants and switch to four daily work shifts from three previously tore them apart in 2009.

-Goodyear is not alone in demanding higher productivity; struggling carmakers Peugeot (PEUP.PA) and Renault (RENA.PA) have also pressed unions to accept more stringent work conditions, with the latter near a national deal.
+Goodyear is not alone in demanding higher productivity; struggling carmakers Peugeot and Renault have also pressed unions to accept more stringent work conditions, with the latter near a national deal.

 In Amiens, Goodyear's CGT leader Mickael Wamen rejected the plan, which came in exchange for salary rises and investment to renovate tools, while Dunlop's CFDT accepted it.
 Two months later, Goodyear faced its first in a series of redundancy plans.